Jonathan Munson, Executive Director

 • “All” Jesus doesn’t exclude anyone.
 His invitation is open to whosoever.
 The only requirement is that we openly admit our need for His rest.

-• “Weary” We all get worn down by the stress and strain of life, but it’s not just about that.
-Jesus specifically refers to the weariness from our struggles with sin.
+• “Weary” We all get worn down by the stress and strain of life, but Jesus is specifically referring to the weariness from our struggle with sin.
 He doesn’t command us to clean up our act before coming to Him.
 We can come to Him as we are: weary, broken, mired by sin, and let His love change us from the inside out.

 • “Burdened” It’s easy to feel crushed under the compounding weight of life’s burdens, but Jesus wants to help shoulder the heavy load.
 “Yoked” to Him, we learn a rhythm of life that makes our burdens feel lighter and easier to carry.
 In context, the Pharisees placed stringent religious demands on people (Luke 11:46) that were almost impossible to bear.
 Jesus offered them an alternative way of relating to God.

-If you think about it, Christmas is a celebration of the rest Jesus offers mankind.
+If you think about it, Christmas is a celebration of the rest Jesus offers.
 He was born to save the “weary and burdened” from our sins, and we first encounter His rest when we humbly come to Him for salvation.
-Once and for all, we are liberated from trying to earn salvation by our own self-effort, of trying to be good enough for God.
-Through faith, His rest comes to our souls as an act of amazing grace.
+We’re liberated, once and for all, from trying to earn salvation by trying to be good enough for God.
+Through faith, His rest comes into our lives as an act of amazing grace.

 But His rest is not something we experience only once.

 Notice Jesus says, “I will give you rest.”
-Translation?
-His rest is a gift He wants us to open immediately and continuously – anytime we need it. (like during the final few hours before Christmas and even after Christmas)
+His rest is a gift, and He wants us to open it again and again- anytime we need it.

-His rest might not shorten our To-Do lists, but it can change how we handle our responsibilities.
+His rest changes how we handle our everyday responsibilities.

 DIG DEEPER